Ekanamsha

 Ekanamsha (एकानंशा; Ekānaṁśā) is a Hindu goddess.
-She is primarily identified with the illusory power of Vishnu, Yogamaya.
+She is primarily identified with the illusory power of Vishnu as Yogamaya.

 The goddess is believed to have been worshipped by the Vrishnis.
 Many "kinship triads", depicting Vasudeva Krishna, Balarama, and their sister Ekanamsha have been found in the Mathura region, which are stylistically dated to the early centuries of the Common era.
 She is believed to have also reincarnated as the goddess Subhadra, the daughter of Vasudeva and Rohini.

 Etymology

 In Sanskrit, Ekanamsha means "the single, portionless one", and is a name of the new moon.
 Another interpretation of her name is that the goddess Yogamaya came to be known as Ekanaṃsha because she was born of one part (aṃśa) of Vishnu himself.